moxiegirl/getstarted/content/mac/step_four.md

     Step 0 : FROM moxiegirl/whalesay:latest
      ---> fb434121fc77

-Docker moves onto the next step which is to update the package manager's list of software repositories.
+Docker moves onto the next step which is to update the `apt-get` package manager.
 This takes a lot of lines, no need to list them all again here.

     Step 1 : RUN apt-get -y update && apt-get install -y fortunes
      ---> Running in 27d224dfa5b2